 The lighthouse was designed by Alan Stevenson (uncle of the famous author Robert Louis Stevenson) and still holds the record as the tallest in Scotland.
 If you wanted a lighthouse built in the 1800’s, you went to the Stevenson family.
 The construction was started in 1838 and completed in 1844 for a cost of ~£100,000, which sounds like very good value to me.

 Hynish on Tiree was the shore station for the construction project and most of the houses at Hynish are buildings that date from this period.
-One of the buildings hosts an exhibition which recounts the genuinely fascinating story of how the lighthouse came to be.
+One of the buildings hosts an exhibition that recounts the genuinely fascinating story of how the lighthouse came to be.
 There really is material here for the making of a film as this was an engineering project conducted in the most extreme of environments.
 Amazingly, no lives were lost during the 6 years that it took to build the lighthouse.

 Find your Favourite Beach - You are spoilt for choice when it comes to beaches on Tiree and one of the first things you need to do is drive around the island to check them all out.
-The combination of breakers rolling in from the Atlantic and pristine beaches facing North, South, East and West, means that Tiree is a great destination for surfing and windsurfing.
+The combination of breakers rolling in from the Atlantic and pristine beaches facing North, South, East, and West, means that Tiree is a great destination for surfing and windsurfing.
 Balevulin bay seems to be the most popular beach for the surfers, but this is Scotland so a wetsuit is essential or you might wind up with hypothermia.

 If you want a beach all to yourself, there is no problem with finding a quiet corner.
 Our favourite beach is at Port na Mistress at the north west tip of Tiree.
 It isn’t the largest stretch of sand, but it has lovely views towards the islands of Coll and Mull.